Diane Shader Smith

 Diane Shader Smith is a writer and cystic fibrosis advocate whose daughter, Mallory Smith, was diagnosed with cystic fibrosis (CF) when she was three years old.
 From age nine to her death at the age of twenty-five, Mallory kept comprehensive diaries, recounting her chronic illness, her relationships, and her determination to speak out about her experience.
 Diane Shader Smith now speaks out about CF, especially about the patient experience and the critical role parents play in treating a child with chronic illness.
 She also educates audiences about a treatment for superbugs called phage therapy, which was named after Mallory because her case inspired its discovery, and which has had positive results among patients who have received the treatment.

 Salt in My Soul: An Unfinished Life is a compilation of Mallory Smith’s diary entries, edited by her mother and published posthumously.
+This extraordinary memoir is a snapshot of coming of age, an intimate portrait of a young woman living her life, struggling with who she is, what she hopes to accomplish, and what she fears.
 Despite the daily challenges of endless medical treatments and an understanding that her illness would keep her from leading a normal life, Mallory wrote with a determination and spirit that shine through the pages.
 In her words, “I am limited in what I can do, but not in what I can say.”
 Mallory chronicled her many hospital visits and the medical insights she gleaned, along with her relationships with family and friends and her hopes and desires for herself and the world.
 With this book, Diane Shader Smith provides a brilliant portrait of a brave young woman navigating normal adolescent and young adult experiences, set against the backdrop of a chronic illness.
 Salt in My Soul was recently optioned for production by the Oscar-nominated directors who were responsible for two groundbreaking documentaries, The Invisible War and The Hunting Ground.
+The National Library of Medicine, the largest medical library, picked Salt in My Soul for its 2020 December Reading Club.

+Diane Shader Smith has spoken about her inspiring daughter at a TED Talk and at numerous colleges, including Harvard, Stanford, and Yale, high schools, and businesses.
+In these engaging talks, she offers important insights about resilience, discipline, inspiration, and perspective.
 In addition to speaking publicly about cystic fibrosis, Diane Shader Smith advocates strongly for increased research on the disease.
+She has been interviewed by many major media outlets including New York Times, Forbes, NPR, Los Angeles Times, and Hollywood Reporter among others.
 She and her husband have been instrumental in bringing a new medical treatment for superbugs to light, called phage therapy.
 Diane Shader Smith and her husband also started a legacy fund with the CF Foundation called “An Evening in Mallory’s Garden,” which has raised over $5 million for CF research, as well as an invaluable amount of awareness.
 Smith wrote a children’s book called Mallory’s 65 Roses to explain CF for children, which has sold over 30,000 copies and made Mallory a well-known figure in the cystic fibrosis community.

 Phage Therapy: How a medical maverick brought a novel treatment for superbugs to the attention of mainstream medicine